google/j2cl/docs/best-practices.md

 }
 ```

-Swap out the java implementation in the build.
+Swap out the Java implementation in the build.

 ```python
 java_library(